rkottmann/renzok.github.io/about.md

 a Facebook account, but you can find me on [LinkedIn](https://de.linkedin.com/in/renzokottmann).

-I was a comic and non-fiction books kid and as teen became a reader of serious fiction from ranging from author's like Assimov and Arthur
+As teen I was a comic and non-fiction books kid and  became a reader of serious fiction from ranging from author's like Assimov and Arthur
 C. Clarke in science fiction; William S. Burroughs, Jack Kerouc and others from the Beat Generation; french writers (sometimes called